harisha-swaminathan/calculator-app/README.md

 ## About this app

 This calculator app is built with React on the frontend and Nodejs and socket-io on the backend with express.
 The backend server was deployed on Heroku and the client has been deployed using cloudflare.
+The application uses localstorage to persist data.

 ## Available Scripts